 Our Hurrah!
 Leaderboards broadcasts live data right from your CRM of choice into a TV placed in the war room, just like an ESPN for Sales, helping to inspire and motivate everyone in the team!

 As always, we welcome your feedback.
-If you can read Spanish, feel free to check the original article by Pablo Peralta here.
+Feel free to check Pablo’s original article here.